highchair/artinruins-com/about.md

 ## Mission

-To document the changing architectural landscape and to collect the oral and written history of these important places.
+Document the changing architectural landscape and to collect the oral, written, and photographic history of these important places.
+Be a safe space for storytelling, memory-sharing, and dreaming about the future of our built environment.
 {: .o__pull-quote }

 As Providence continues to grow, many industrial and historic buildings are being razed to make way for chain stores and expensive loft apartments.
 What happens to the artists, musicians, and small businesses that inhabited them?
 What happens to the City as they are forced to move away?
 What happens to our connections with history?
 What do we really lose when we don’t preserve our past?
 These are some of the questions ArtInRuins tries to discuss.